Dan12ish/Preparation-for-Data-Science/README.md

 # Preparation-for-Data-Science
-This repository consists programmes I have practiced as a part of my preparation in becoming a Data Scientist.
+This repository consists programmes I have practiced as a part of my preparation to become a Data Scientist.

 STATUS: ONGOING...